Ben1152000/sootty/README.md

 # How to use

-In order to build the project locally, cd into the sootty directory and run:
+This library can be installed from PyPi:

-    python3 -m pip install .
+    python3 -m pip install sootty

 To use, run: